robotology/tool-incorporation/README.md

 ### toolFeatExt
 The toolFeatExt module performs feature extraction from oriented cloud models.
 In particular, it extract the OMS-EGI descriptor, introduced in the following paper:

-- T. Mar, V. Tikhanoff, G. Metta, L. Natale "Multi-model approach based on 3D functional features for tool affordance learning in robotics", _Humanoids 2015_, Singapore.
+- T. Mar, V. Tikhanoff, G. Metta, L. Natale "Multi-model approach based on 3D functional features for tool affordance learning in robotics", _Humanoids 2015_, Seoul.

 ## YarpCloud Library